 The major airlines operating regular flights to Srinagar are Air India, Jet Airways, Spice Jet, Air Asia, and IndiGo.
-From Srinagar, you can either rent a private taxi for Gulmarg or board a Bus as I explained above.
+From Srinagar, you can either rent a private taxi to Gulmarg or board a Bus as I explained above.

 Delhi to Gulmarg by Train

 Srinagar railway station is the nearest railway line to Gulmarg.
 The problem however is that it is not yet fully operational and connected.
 At the time of writing this article, it will take at least another 18 months to 2 years for full connectivity.

 Right now, you can reach Udhampur by train.
 From Udhampur, you will then have to board a bus or taxi for Ramban.
 After reaching Ramban, you will then board another train from Ramban to Srinagar.